-We consider a vector to be a 1xn matrix, so this is the same as adding a matrix.
+We consider a vector to be a "n x 1" matrix, so this is the same as adding a matrix.

 A column vector and row vector are two different answers.
 If you want both of them to be marked as correct, provide both of them as correct answer by adding multiple correct answers.
 Lean how to add extra answers for math exercises here.

 The answer is a number

 When a question asks for say the determinant of a matrix, the answer is simply one number.

 Depending on the question, you can use the Number or Equation type.

-Note: please pay attention to how you ask a question here.
+Please pay attention to how you ask a question here.
 Instead of saying: provide all the eigenvalues and corresponding eigenvectors, ask: please give a eigenvector and then enter all the eigenvalues as additional correct answers.
-Learn how to add additional answers here.
+Learn how to add extra answers for math exercises here.